Nicole Fiorentino: Biography

 Fiorentino spent most of 2014 working with The Cold and Lovely.
-The group played a SXSW tour, supporting the re-release their Ellis Bell EP.
+The group played a SXSW tour, supporting the re-release of their Ellis Bell EP.
 They recorded a follow-up EP with new songs.
 They went on a summer tour of the U.S. East Coast.
-In May 2014, Fiorentino provided backing vocals to London band, The Microdance's début album New Waves of Hope.
+In May 2014, Fiorentino provided backing vocals to London band The Microdance's debut album New Waves of Hope.
 In the fall of 2014, Fiorentino joined the band Night Terrors of 1927 on their fall tour.
-In September 2014, Corgan stated in an interview with Alternative Nation that both Fiorentino and bandmate Mike Byrne were no longer members of The Smashing Pumpkins, citing different levels of commitment to the Smashing Pumpkins.
+In September 2014, Corgan stated in an interview with Alternative Nation that both Fiorentino and bandmate Mike Byrne were no longer members of the Smashing Pumpkins, citing different levels of commitment to the Smashing Pumpkins.
 However, Fiorentino and Corgan remain on amicable terms.

+The Cold and Lovely announced an indefinite hiatus in 2016.
+That same year she opened a pet-sitting business in Los Angeles to take a break from the music industry grind.

+In 2018 she formed a gothic rock band, Bizou, with musicians she played with in previous projects.
+Speaking of her approach to new music, she said "for the first time in a long time I'm really just doing this for fun".
+Bizou released their self-titled EP in March 2019, followed by another EP Stilllifeburning (2020) and their debut album Tragic Lover (2021).

+Nicole joined Louise Post's touring band in 2023.
+She appeared in the music video for the song "Guilty".

+On February 16, 2025, Fiorentino was announced as the new touring bassist of Garbage for the rest of the year.
+Garbage members Shirley Manson and Butch Vig both reached out personally to inquire if Fiorentino was interested in the job, with Vig also having previously met her when she was performing with The Smashing Pumpkins.

 Personal life

-Since 2012, Fiorentino has been married to her bandmate Meghan Toohey.
+In 2012, Fiorentino married Meghan Toohey, her bandmate in The Cold and Lovely.
+They have since divorced.
 Fiorentino, who identifies as queer, did not publicly disclose her sexuality until 2015, saying "The whole time I was in the Smashing Pumpkins, I was very vocal about my feelings on gay rights, but I never discussed it in terms of my own experiences.
 I just wasn't ready at that point for my own reasons."